1st Saudi envoy to the Palestinians in West Bank, Israeli minister in Riyadh amid normalization push

 Nearly two decades ago, Saudi Arabia and other Arab leaders endorsed the Arab Peace Initiative, pledging that there would be no diplomatic recognition of Israel without a just settlement to the Israeli-Palestinian conflict.

-Although Palestinians still live under an open-ended Israeli military occupation in the West Bank and under an Israeli-Egyptian blockade in Gaza, efforts by the United States to establish formal relations for the first time between Israel and Saudi Arabia have recently escalated.
-Last week, Netanyahu and President Biden discussed the prospect of an agreement during the Israeli leader's first visit to the U.S. since returning to power.
+Even as Palestinians still live under an open-ended Israeli military occupation in the West Bank, now in its 57th year, and under an Israeli-Egyptian blockade in Gaza, efforts by the United States to establish formal relations for the first time between Israel and Saudi Arabia have escalated.
+Last week, Netanyahu and President Biden discussed the prospect of an agreement during the Israeli leader's first visit to the U.S. since returning to power last year.

-But obstacles remain.
+But obstacles to the deal remain.
 The Saudis are seeking a defense pact with the United States and want help in building their own civilian nuclear program, which has fueled fears of an arms race with Iran.

 Saudi Arabia also wants Israel to grant at least some kind of concession to the Palestinians in the West Bank, which Israel captured along with east Jerusalem and Gaza in the 1967 Mideast war.

-Officials on Tuesday were tight-lipped about the kinds of concessions under discussion, instead praising ties between the two governments.
-Palestinian Foreign Minister Riyad al-Maliki hailed the meeting as a “historical milestone."
+Officials Tuesday were tight-lipped about the kinds of concessions under discussion, instead praising bilaterial ties.
+Palestinian Foreign Minister Riyad al-Maliki hailed the visit as a “historic milestone."

 “He is here to begin work developing relations between our countries,” al-Maliki said of the ambassador.
 “It is a major responsibility, to preserve the Palestinian cause.”